pvto/konte-art/README.md

 ```
 $ mvn clean install
 ```
-Run konte UI from the command line.
+Run konte GUI from the command line.

 ```
 $ java -Xmx2048m -cp target/konte.jar org.konte.ui.Ui
 ```
+Use the *Tutorial* menu to get a quick start into konte code.

 ##What the app does

- - konte projects arbitrary z-ordered and linearly transformed 3D bezier paths on a Java2D canvas
+ - projects arbitrary z-ordered and linearly transformed 3D bezier paths on a Java2D canvas
  - there is no edge clipping, so 3D is "semi" in this way; you should avoid excessively large shapes that could create strange overlap effects
  - there is a layering property in the language, so you can draw on multiple layers like in Photoshop
  - there is an ad hoc support for meshes